A hybrid Chebyshev-Tucker tensor format for approximation of multivariate functions: Numerical methods for hybrid Chebyshev-Tucker approximation of trivariate functions

+This estimate holds when $\delta d < 1$, which is guaranteed by choosing the Chebyshev degree $m \geq m_0 = \mathcal{O}((Vd)^{1/3})$ (see also \cref{rem:cheb_tuck_error_cp}).
+For the structured long-range inputs considered here, the Gaussian-integral form of the canonical vectors (see e.g., \cite{benner2018range,bertoglio2012low,hackbusch2006low}) and the numerical evidence suggest that the corresponding variation parameter $V$ behaves essentially independent of $n$.
+A rigorous analysis of this application-specific behavior, together with explicit constants, is beyond the scope of the present paper and is left for future work.
 For fixed dimension $d$, in particular for practical applications to multi-particle potentials where $d=3$, the doubly exponential decay rate in the truncation rank $r$ essentially compensates the growth $m^{d/2}$ in the second term, resulting in a very favorable error bound.
 The results are consistent with our numerical experiments in \cref{sec:RS_tensor}. \end{remark}